3.4 Syntax

 Why is one not considered correct even though it contains all the same words?
 Can you articulate the rules that govern your decision or are they intuitive?

 Grammar employs a finite set of rules to generate the infinite variety of output in a language.
-This is the basis for .
+This is the basis for generative grammar.
 Chomsky argued for a system of sentence generation that took into account the underlying syntactic structure of sentences.
 He emphasised the native intuition of any native speaker of a language to identity ill-formed sentences in that language.
 The speaker may not be able to provide a rationale for why some sentences are acceptable and other are not.
 However, it cannot be denied that such intuitions exist in every person.
 While Chomsky’s ideas have evolved over the years, the main conclusions appear to be that language is a rule-based system and a finite set of syntactic rules can capture our knowledge of syntax.

 S → NP + VP